birkz/fantasy-football/README.md

 		<classpathentry kind="output" path="bin"/>
 	</classpath>

 Refresh the prject in Eclipse (select the project, then press F5) and then run the application!
+The first time you 'Start game' it will take a while to get gather all player information, so be patient.